Aji Dulce vs Scotch Bonnet: Aroma or Fire?

 Heat Tier Mild Extra-Hot

-vs Jalapeño 44× hotter
+vs Jalapeño n/a 44x hotter

-Flavor sweet and aromatic fruity and tropical
+Flavor sweet, fruity, aromatic fruity and tropical

 Species C. chinense C. chinense

-Origin Venezuela Caribbean
+Origin Caribbean and Venezuela Caribbean

 Aji Dulce vs Scotch Bonnet Heat Levels